devPnal/every-hangul-v2/README.md

 Please refer to the example file.

 ## Supported functions
-* Split phonemes in Hangul (hi > ah-na-ng)
+* Split phonemes in Hangul (안녕 > ㅇㅏㄴㄴㅕㅇ)

 ## Support and contributions
-* If you have any problems during use, please register a GitHub issue or email contact@pnal.dev로.
+* If you have any problems during use, please register a GitHub issue or email to contact@pnal.dev
 * GitHub contributions are always welcome.
 Please feel free to contribute features you would like to see added and enhanced.